})

 Conclusion

-That said, key practises such as strategic camera placement, leveraging advanced technology, and adhering to data protection laws are essential.
+Key practices such as strategic camera placement, leveraging advanced technology, and adhering to data protection laws are essential.
 The integration of high-definition cameras, AI-driven analytics, and continuous monitoring enhances security and fosters a safer working environment.
-Moreover, regular evaluations and compliance with regulations are crucial, as these measures protect sensitive information and bolster a company’s reputation.
+Moreover, regular evaluations and compliance with regulations are crucial, as these measures protect sensitive information and bolster a company's reputation.

 Frequently Asked Questions